melphi/spark-examples/README.md

 ## Content

+To run the Java example execute maven test command from the project folder.
+Java 8 or above is required.

-- first-example: Spark, Maven, Java 8 example.
+- first-example: Spark, Maven, Java.
 Performs a simple word count task.
-Use maven test command to run the example.

 ## More information